veggiemonk/awesome-docker/README.md

 -   [Dray](https://github.com/CenturyLinkLabs/dray) - An engine for managing the execution of container-based workflows by [@CenturyLinkLabs][centurylinklabs]
 -   [FuGu](https://github.com/mattes/fugu) :skull: - Docker run wrapper without orchestration by [@mattes](https://github.com/mattes)
 -   [Hokusai](https://github.com/artsy/hokusai) - A Docker + Kubernetes CLI for application developers; used to containerize an application and to manage its lifecycle throughout development, testing, and release cycles.
 From [@artsy](https://github.com/artsy)
+-   [Preevy](https://github.com/livecycle/preevy) - Preview environments for Docker and Docker Compose projects.
+Test your changes and get feedback from devs and non-devs (Product/Design) by deploying pull requests to the your cloud provider as part of your CI pipeline.
 -   [Shutit](https://github.com/ianmiell/shutit) - Tool for building and maintaining complex Docker deployments by [@ianmiell](https://github.com/ianmiell)
 -   [subuser](https://github.com/subuser-security/subuser) - Makes it easy to securely and portably run graphical desktop applications in Docker
 -   [T.A.D.S. boilerplate](https://github.com/Thomvaill/tads-boilerplate) - The power of Ansible and Terraform + the simplicity of Docker Swarm = Infrastructure as Code and DevOps best practices.
 By [@Thomvaill](https://github.com/Thomvaill)